Some of the numbers presented in this website may not be the most recent available

 Montenegro is in the central Balkans with a coast on the Adriatic Sea.
 It is bordered by Croatia and Bosnia to the west, Serbia and Kosovo to the east, and Albania to the south.

 After the Romans were replaced by Slavs in the region in the 6th century, the largest principality was Duklja which gained independence from the Byzantines in 1042.
-In 1186 it was conquered and incorporated into Serbia as a province named Zeta until renamed Montenegro.
+In 1186 it was conquered and incorporated into Serbia as a province named Zeta but later renamed Montenegro.

 The area was taken by the Ottomans from 1496 until their defeat in 1683.
 Montenegro became an autonomous theocracy governed by Venice, followed by Austria until 1852 when it became a principality.
 After battling the Ottomans it gained independence in 1878.